BenWibking/acme-emulator/README.md

 doit -f convert_abacuscosmos.py sample=lowz
 ```

-### Running the analysis
+### Computing the training data

-Each of the doit pipelines can be run with, e.g.
+The training data can be computed with:
 ```
 doit -f analyze_abacuscosmos.py
 ```

+### Training the emulator

+The emulator can be trained by...